Martin Škrtel: 2015–16 season

 On 10 July 2015, Škrtel signed a new contract with Liverpool.
 On 23 September 2015, he played his 300th match for Liverpool in a League Cup penalty shootout win over Carlisle United. Škrtel scored his first goal of the season on 21 November 2015, scoring the fourth goal in a 4–1 win away at Manchester City with a thunderous volley from the edge of the box off of a corner.
 The goal came exactly six years after Škrtel had scored his first goal for Liverpool against the same opponents.
-On 6 December 2015, Škrtel joined his former defence partner Jamie Carragher in second position on the All Time Premier League Own Goals list by scoring his seventh in a match against Newcastle.
+On 6 December 2015, Škrtel joined his former defence partner Jamie Carragher in second position on the all-time Premier League Own Goals list by scoring his seventh in a 2–0 defeat against Newcastle United.
 On 20 December, Škrtel suffered a tear in his hamstring and tendon which kept him on the sideline for six weeks.